GDI123/yakdns/README.md

 00 = is a sync request, this is only done by the servers when they start up not the client

+# contact

+you can find me on yakamo.org #ddns

 Todo list:
 ==========